PseudoDevs/IamGhost/bmd5.md

-Last updated: 2024-04-12 05:16:18
+Last updated: 2024-04-12 05:16:51
-Random Quote: Eleven: "Promise?"Mike: "It means something that you can't break.
-Ever." - Mike Wheeler
+Random Quote: You see, ladies?
+When you're out with a Blinder, you don't have to queue. - Arthur Shelby